SMBS-GitMaster/python-crash-course/basics/agenda.md

   - Asynchronous programming with asyncio and async/await.
 - **Web development with Python**
   - Introduction to web frameworks (Flask, Django).
-  - Creation of simple web applications.
+  - Database manipulation with ORMs (SQLAlchemy).
-  - Database manipulation with ORM.
+  - Authentication and authorization.